ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/bohemian-rhapsody-blu-ray-giveaway.markdown

   \ extraordinary lead singer Freddie Mercury, who defied stereotypes and convention\
   \ to become one of history’s most beloved entertainers.
 Following Queen’s meteoric\
   \ rise, their revolutionary sound and Freddie’s solo career, the film also chronicles\
-  \ the band’s reunion, and one of the greatest performances in rock history.</p>\r\
+  \ the band’s reunion, and one of the greatest performances in rock history.</p>\n\
-  \n<p>Enter below to enjoy one of a kind: Bohemian Rhapsody.</p>"
+  <p>Enter below to enjoy one of a kind: Bohemian Rhapsody.</p>\n"
 entry-title: "Win Bohemian Rhapsody on Blu-ray!"
-entry-content: "Enter the draw to win Bohemian Rhapsody on Blu-ray by completing the\
+entry-content: "<p>Enter the draw to win Bohemian Rhapsody on Blu-ray by completing\
-  \ form below before 23:59 on 8th of March 2019."
+  \ the form below before 23:59 on 8th of March 2019.</p>\n"
 has-winner: false
 prize-description: "Bohemian Rhapsody on Blu-ray."
 special-conditions: "Multiple entries are allowed up to one every day\r\nThis competition\